The Last Barfighter: Development

 The thirty-second season was announced on February 6, 2019, and premiered on September 27, 2020, with this season being produced remotely.
-Bailey directed the animation, with Vebber writing the episode, its plot a parody of the John Wick films John Wick: Chapter 2 and John Wick: Chapter 3 – Parabellum, while the episode's name is a play on words of The Last Starfighter.
+The plot is a parody of the John Wick media franchise.

 Casting

 Ian McShane serves as the episode's guest-star appearance as Artemis, a parody of his John Wick character Winston.

 Reception

-Broadcast and ratings

 In the United States, The episode premiered on May 23, 2021, as the season finale on Fox, preceding the second season premiere of Duncanvile.
 The episode received 1.02 million viewing figures, a usual towards the season.

-Critical response

 Tony Sokol of Den of Geek called the episode a perfect mix of secret societies, booze, and "a big, old, ugly head" as well as an "action-packed, and twisted installment" of season 32.
 Sokol also stated the episode was "a grand slam best watched on a wall at a dive bar.
 It leaves us with a subversively comic paradox," along with a statement about the episode's cliffhanger.
 He ultimately gave the episode 4.5 out of 5 stars.

+Jesse Bereta of Bubbleblabber gave the episode an 8.5 out of 10.
+He thought the second half of the episode was packed and could have benefited from being a two-part episode.
+He highlighted the humor and the action scenes required for a John Wick parody.